-Beginning in fall 2006, the New York State Legislature passed legislature requiring all students who are applying for the New York State Tuition Assistance program (TAP) for the first time and who have a high school diploma from a foreign high school to document their ‘ability to benefit’ from college-level coursework through standardized tests.
-Students with an earned high school diploma from a United States high school or a high school school equivalency diploma obtained from the Test Assessing Secondary Completion (TASC) (formally known as the GED) do not have to show proficiency through testing to receive a TAP award.
+Students who have a foreign high school diploma applying for New York State (NYS) Financial Aid are required to meet the New York State Ability to Benefit (ATB) exam standards.
+Students with an earned high school diploma from a United States high school or a high school equivalency diploma obtained from the Test Assessing Secondary Completion (TASC) (formally known as the GED) do not have to show proficiency through testing to receive NYS financial aid.

-To take the Ability to Benefit (ATB) test at BMCC, students must meet the following three requirements:
+To take the Ability to Benefit (ATB) test at BMCC, students must meet the following requirements:

 - Be accepted to BMCC

-- Applied or plan to apply for financial aid through the New York State Tuition Assistance Program (TAP)
+- Applied or plan to apply for financial aid through the New York State Higher Education Services Corporation

-Students must achieve or exceed the following scores on the listed ACCUPLACER tests:
+Students must achieve or exceed the following scores on the listed Ability to Benefit (ATB)/ACCUPLACER tests:

-- Minimum score of 34 on the Arithmetic test
+- Minimum score of 233 on the Reading test

-- Minimum score of 55 on the Reading test
+- Minimum score of 230 on the Arithmetic test

-- Minimum score of 60 on the Sentence Skills test
+- Minimum score of 235 on the Writing test